severian42/Mycomind-Daemon-Ollama-Mixture-of-Memory-RAG-Agents/README.md

-# Mycomind Daemon: Advanced Mixture-of-Agents (MoA) Cognitive Assistant
+# Mycomind Daemon: Advanced Mixture-of-Memory-RAG-Agents (MoMRA) Cognitive Assistant

-Mycomind Daemon is a cutting-edge implementation of the Mixture-of-Agents (MoA) concept, inspired by the vast, interconnected networks of fungal mycelium.
+Mycomind Daemon is a cutting-edge implementation of the Mixture-of-Memory-RAG-Agents (MoMRA) concept, inspired by the vast, interconnected networks of fungal mycelium.
 This innovative system combines multiple AI models to create a cognitive network that processes information and manages tasks in the background, much like a daemon process in computing.

 ## What is Mycomind Daemon?